Silver-will/Silver-will.github.io/src/content/blog/post-1.md

 ---
-title: The Advantages & Disadvantages of Working from Home
+title: GPU driven rendering and bindless resources.
+A modern approach to generating draw commands.
 excerpt: In recent years, the way we work has undergone a significant transformation, largely due to advancements in technology and changing attitudes toward work-life balance.
 One of the most notable changes has been the rise of remote work, allowing employees to work from the comfort of their own homes.
-publishDate: 'Aug 5 2023'
+publishDate: 'Aug 7 2025'
 tags:
-  - Guide
+  - Graphics programming
 seo:
   image:
     src: '/post-1.jpg'